Project Leader vs Project Manager

 What are the differences between a project leader and a project manager?

-A Project Leader and a Project Manager often overlap; critical differences exist in their responsibilities, focus, and approach.
+While project Leaders and Managers often overlap, critical differences exist in their responsibilities, focus, and approach.
 The Project Manager ensures the project meets its objectives, while the Project Leader focuses on guiding and motivating the team to achieve them.
 Let's learn in detail about their roles and responsibilities.

 Team Interaction: